Ordering Fast Food in Spanish: phrases and conversations

 Listening Activity No. 1: Ordering Fast Food in Spanish – Comida Rápida

-New phrases and questions in the conversation:
+Key phrases and questions in the conversation:

-• ¿Qué más desea ordenar?” means “What else would you like to order?”
+• ¿Qué más desea ordenar?”, means “What else would you like to order?”

-• ¿Algo más señor?” means “Something else Sir?”
+• ¿Algo más señor?”, means “Something else Sir?”

 Conversation script: Ordering fast food in Spanish